Vjared746/hello-world/README.md

 # hello-world
 Hi Everyone!
-I'm Space Engineer, but you can call Henoch.
+I'm Space Engineer, but you can call me Henoch.

 A bit new to this, but I know that I may learn a lot here.